Ahmed-Elgohary1/speech-recognition/README.md

 1. Clone the repository
 2. Open MATLAB and navigate to the cloned repository
-3. Run the main.m file
+3. Run the SpeechRecognation.m file

 ## Usage